I want to share with you how to make the DIY ceiling medallion tiles from our Pantry makeover One Room Challenge! Super easy and fun project.

 Small Foam roller and tray

-Set up your saw horses and lay out the MDF sheet.
+Next, set up your sawhorses and layout the MDF sheet.
 Measure in from the edge enough to be able to swing the edge guide around to make a complete round circle.
-I know that sounds funny but if you don’t test the area first- you may in up with a lop sided circle…. don’t ask me how I know this… I just know.
+I know that sounds funny but if you don’t test the area first- you may in up with a lopsided circle…. don’t ask me how I know this… I just know.

-Drill a small hole- careful not to go competely through.
+Drill a small hole- careful not to go completely through.
 This will give a little “grip” while you guide the circle cutter.

 Cut your circle.
 Take your time and let the guide do the work.